Azure/PSRule.Rules.Azure/docs/en/rules/Azure.ML.WrkspPublicAccess.md

 ## RECOMMENDATION

-Consider setting the 'allowPublicAccessWhenBehindVnet' parameter of the Workspace properties to false.
+Consider setting the 'allowPublicAccessWhenBehindVnet' parameter of the Workspace properties to false, as part of a broader security strategy.

 ## EXAMPLES